Does rucking give you abs?

 Abdominal Muscle Activation While Rucking

-Another study using motion capture confirmed the abdominals fire continuously to stabilize the body during loaded treadmill walking.
-Overall muscle activity increased in the rectus abdominis and obliques compared to unloaded walking.
+Another motion capture study confirmed that the abdominals are continuously firing to stabilize the body during loaded treadmill walking.
+Overall muscle activity in the rectus abdominis and obliques was significantly higher compared to unloaded walking, indicating that rucking demands more from the core muscles.

 Other Factors for Ab Development

-For the abdominals to grow noticeably stronger and more defined, training must focus on increasing tension through an optimal range of motion.
-Research recommends the following guidelines for maximizing ab hypertrophy:
+To achieve noticeably stronger and more defined abs, training must focus on increasing muscle tension through an optimal range of motion.
+Research provides the following guidelines for maximizing abdominal hypertrophy:

-Train abs 2-3 times per week for best results
+Train abs 2-3 times per week for optimal growth

-Emphasize eccentric activation through a full range of motion
+Emphasize eccentric activation by performing movements through a full range of motion

-Crunches, leg raises, planks, sit-ups, rotational movements, and weighted exercises train the abs through fuller ranges of motion.
-This maximizes time under tension for each section of the abdominals and enables substantial hypertrophy.
+While rucking engages the abdominals in an endurance-based, isometric fashion, dedicated ab exercises involve dynamic, multi-planar movements with direct overload.
+Exercises such as crunches, leg raises, planks, sit-ups, rotational movements, and weighted exercises effectively train the abs through fuller ranges of motion.
+This approach maximizes time under tension for each section of the abdominals, facilitating substantial hypertrophy.

-A comprehensive ab workout program also activates the fastest muscle growth through proper progressive overload and recovery.
-Just doing more rucking may not prompt further ab gains if the muscles have adapted to that specific demand.
+A comprehensive ab workout program also activates the fastest muscle fibers through proper progressive overload and adequate recovery.
+Simply increasing rucking may not lead to further ab gains if the ab muscles have adapted to the specific demands of rucking.
+Therefore, to achieve chiseled abs, it's essential to combine rucking with targeted core exercises that directly stimulate abdominal muscle growth.

 Diet and Body Fat Percentage